DiscontinuedUpdate: Saucony Freedom ISO 2

 Saucony Freedom ISO size and fit

 The new ISO technology hugs the foot comfortably and securely.
 Runners can also get a sufficient space in the toe box to feel fast without being crushed.
 The heel also has excellent locked down hold.
-It generally runs true to size.
+It generally runs true to size, just like the Freedom ISO 2.

 Out of Saucony’s new bag of technologies is the new translucent outsole design called the Crystal Rubber.
 As the name suggests, the outsole lets the runner see basically the entire midsole, which is evident by the Everun name splashed across the midsole.
 This is made of firm carbon rubber as opposed to the hard and soft mixture of most shoes.
 The durability of the Freedom ISO is exceptional based on the rubber material and construction.
 For more traction, arrow-shaped lugs run from the heel to the forefoot.
 They are almost of the same size and depth as well.